On this page

 - The type of products they are licensed to advise on, such as superannuation, insurance and investments.

-Don’t pay for (or accept) any financial advice from an adviser or planner who is not currently registered with ASIC!
+Don’t pay for (or accept) any financial advice from a self-proclaimed adviser or planner who is not currently registered with ASIC!

 Financial advice fees